devopsram/GameOfLife/readme1.txt

-this is testing read file
+this is testinsg read file
+t
+second time edited